Life As a Prosthodontist

 - Doctor of Dental Science, Prosthodontist

-In the United States, there were 900 jobs for Prosthodontist in 2016.
+In 2016, there was an estimated number of 900 jobs in the United States for Prosthodontist.
 New jobs are being produced at a rate of 22.2% which is above the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Prosthodontist by 2026.

 The states with the most job growth for Prosthodontist are Oregon, Indiana, and Washington.
 Watch out if you plan on working in Washington, Indiana, or Oregon.
 These states have the worst job growth for this type of profession.